EmilyHeyrman/BB/README.md

 - Understand why media queries are an essential part of the modern web
 - Identify why mobile-first design is an industry best practice
-- Use media queries to build your first responsive site
+- Use media queries to build first responsive site